hlfcoding/fat-loot-ui/perforce-workspace/FinalGames/Fall2013/SneakToSlim/UDK/UDKGame/Flash/test/Base/README.md

 aligned to create the illusion of columns.
 In fact, the item ('row') renderer does the actual sizing of the 'cells' (actually extra `TextField`s) and instances of `TableItemDivider`.

+## Utility

+Most utility methods are self-explanatory.
+One to note is `sendCommand` wraps `fscommand`, since the final game 'command' is a joined string value for the `callConsoleCommand` command.

+## Other

+`Cursor` is the bare minimum behavior for a custom cursor view.

+`InputDebouncer` is a debounce implementation adapted to `Timer` being an observable object.